maxivak/docker-app/readme.md

 # Overview

-Process of installing server in Docker container consists of the following stages:
+Process of installing server in Docker container has the following stages:

 Process of building and running container on the host machine:
 * Build Docker image